 Are you interested in working with me?
 Does my research sound exciting and interesting?
 Are you wondering if I'm the advisor, and this is the department, for you?
 If so, you've come to the right place!

 Second, do you know what cultural evolution is?
-Now, it's actually fine if you don't know.
+This is the least important one.
+It's actually fine if you don't know much about it.
 (Most people don't.)
 But sometimes people get a bit misled by the term; and it turns out that they thought they wanted to work with me on the basis of that, but actually don't.
 Cultural evolution is most easily defined in contrast to biological evolution, which is about change in gene frequencies over generations.
 Cultural evolution is basically about change in the distribution of cultural entities over time; in the context of language the relevant entities might be phonemes, morphemes, words, syntactic constructions etc. That's what I'm interested in studying: language change and variation (through a somewhat evolutionary lens), along with questions of where language comes from and why it is as it is.
 Is that true of you too?

 Fourth, there are a few things I get asked about quite often but am not very interested in working on.
 For instance, I'm not very interested in working on the linguistic relativity hypothesis (the hypothesis that the language a person speaks exercises a significant influence on their perception of the world).
 I'm also not especially interested in working on internet memes (unless there's a particularly interesting connection with language evolution).